Kielsen VII Cabinet

-The seventh Cabinet of Kim Kielsen was the Government of Greenland in office from 29 May 2020 to 8 February 2021.
+The seventh Cabinet of Kim Kielsen was the Government of Greenland in office from 29 May 2020 to 23 April 2021.
 It was a coalition minority government consisting of Siumut, the Democrats and Nunatta Qitornai.

-It was dissolved on 8 February 2021 when the Democrats left the coalition following disagreement with the new leadership of Siumut over a proposed open-pit mine near the town of Narsaq.
+On 8 February 2021 the Democrats left the coalition following disagreement with the new leadership of Siumut over a proposed open-pit mine near the town of Narsaq.
+Some of their responsibilities were distributed among the remaining members of the cabinet.
+An early election was called following the 2021 opening of the national assembly, which was held on 6 April 2021.

 List of ministers

 The Social Democratic Forward has 6 ministers including the Premier.
 The centrist party Nunatta Qitornai has 1 minister, and the Democrats have 3.